ahloytan/twitter-retweet-bot/README.md

 # twitter-retweet-bot
- A simple bot (automation) used to retweet/unretweet NFT giveaway tweets from Twitter
+ A simple bot (automation) used to retweet/unretweet NFT giveaway tweets from Twitter.
+Built with Python and RobotFramework

 # Demonstration
 Retweeting